visgl/luma.gl/docs/api-reference/webgl/texture.md

 * `type` - type used to create face textures
 * `dataFormat` - data format used to create face textures.
 * `offset` - offset used to create face textures.
-Always 0, unless specified using WebGL2 buffer constructor.
+Always 0, unless specified using WebGL 2 buffer constructor.

 * `handle` - The underlying WebGL object.
 * `id` - An identifying string that is intended to help debugging.